wh00p/Emby-fix-dateadded-gpl/README.md

 # Emby-fix-dateadded-gpl
 Public GPL version.
 Fix the albums date added using one of its songs date added.

+# DISCLAIMER
+I am not responsible if the script breaks at any point or fully your library.
+You understand the risk of using this script and you accept the risk it.
+The software is provided "as-is", you can enhance and change the code to fit your need.
+And **above all**, you should **do a backup** of your library before any operation.

 # Hypothesis:
   1. The files creation date and last modified date of the files, folders and sub folders are correct and like you wanted them.
   2. The server is using SSL.